JeffreyL-3/Quicky/readme.md

 # Quicky
 Get ready for some quick math!
-Quicky is a free and simple webapp to get some math practice done.
+Quicky is a simple (and free!) webapp to get some math practice done.

 ## Features
 - Simple addition and subtraction!